Everything You Need to Know About 1p Per Hour Electric Heaters

 Cover your chimney

-Chimneys are notorious for letting in droughts.
+Chimneys are notorious for letting in draughts.
 Cover your chimney to prevent warm air escaping and heat your room faster.
 Keep the chimney covered to retain warm air longer and reduce heater running time.

 Switch to double-glazed windows